-Arthur Farias Zaneti1, Laís Helen Loose2
+Arthur Farias Zaneti, Laís Helen Loose

 Abstract: In most applications involving real data, the most commonly used probability distributions are the Normal, Poisson, Exponential, and others, which are generally suitable for a wide range of situations.
 Due to these distributions being popular, the computational tools available to work with them are very complete and expansive.
 But on some occasions, distributions that are not as popular, such as the Chen distribution, which is used to model continuous positive data, may be more suitable, however, there are no comprehensive tools available for them.
 This can often lead researchers to choose better-known distributions, even if they are not the most suitable for their application.
 With this in mind, a package in the R programming language (the most popular programming language in statistics) was developed to provide the tools for working with the Chen distribution.
 The package is comprehensive, containing tools such as random variable generation, estimating distribution parameters, fitting regression and time series models.
-The package is free and can be downloaded from GitHub, making it very accessible.
-With this package, we aim to popularize the flexible and unexplored Chen distribution, making it of easy use for applied sciences or to facilitate further statistical research.
+The package, we aim to popularize the flexible and unexplored Chen distribution, making it of easy use for applied sciences or to facilitate further statistical research.